riceissa/dotfiles/README.md

 - newsbeuter: change cache size so all content can be backed up (actually I now think this might be done by default).
 Also figure out how to sync cache.db.
-- elinks: merge keys with VimFX?
-I'm still not sure how much application-specific keybinding I'm willing to allow.
-In general I want everything to work like Vim, but many programs (e.g. elinks) don't support key combinations (except with hold-down combination with ctrl, alt, etc.).
-- w3m, because elinks can't read Japanese characters unless they're in UTF-8! (should follow closely as possible the keybindings of elinks, in order to not confuse the user; actually, use the same keybindings for "newsbeuter", "elinks", and "w3m")
 - terminator/gnome terminal configs (esp. getting solarized to work)
     - on gnome terminal I just set the background color to `#FDF6E3` and the text color to `#586E75`; I use the Tango colors (they work